al6x/mongodb/readme.md

 # Persistence for pure Ruby objects

-Save any Ruby object to MongoDB, as if it's hash.
-Object can be any type, simple or composite with other objects / arrays / hashes inside.
+Save any Ruby object to MongoDB, as if it's a document.
+Objects can be any type, simple or composite with other objects / arrays / hashes inside.

 Note: the :initialize method should allow to create object without arguments.